csirmaz/superloop/README.md

 This project contains:

-- A framework to build RNNs with a "superloop" in TensorFlow/Keras.
+- A framework to build RNNs with a "superloop" in TensorFlow/Keras
-- An implementation of a simple gated recurrent unit ("SGU") we use instead of LSTM or GRU cells.
+- An implementation of a simple gated recurrent unit ("SGU") we use instead of LSTM or GRU cells
-- An implementation of a register-based memory unit.
+- An implementation of a register-based memory unit
+- An implementation of an attention system that allows the network to move freely along the input data

 By "superloop" we mean an extra loop that connects the output of the RNN to its input in the next time step via an external system ("X").